 These expectations have been discussed with pupils during PSHE lessons and circle times.
 Pupils have been fully involved in drawing up expectations for behaviour within their classrooms.
-Each class has their own classroom behaviour agreement, which has been devised and discussed at the beginning of September.
-A copy which has been signed by every member of the class is displayed in each classroom.
+Each class has their own behaviour agreement relating to our rights respecting school status.
+This is discussed at the beginning of each term and revised after any COVID19 local outbreaks.
+A class charter showing agreement by every member of the class is displayed in each classroom.